-The Chief Executive Officer, together with (i) until Mr. Warren retired in April of 2021, our President, and (ii) since Mr. Warren's retirement, our Senior Vice President- Finance, typically provide recommendations to the Compensation Committee and the AR Compensation Committee regarding the compensation levels for the other Named Executive Officers and for our executive compensation program as a whole.
+The Chief Executive Officer, together with our Senior Vice President-Finance, typically provide recommendations to the Compensation Committee regarding the compensation levels for the other Named Executive Officers and for our executive compensation program as a whole.
 In making their recommendations, the Chief Executive Officer and the President or Senior Vice President-Finance, as applicable, consider each Named Executive Officer's performance during the year, the Company's performance during the year, compensation levels of similarly situated executives of companies with which we compete for executive talent, and independent oil and gas company compensation surveys.
-The Compensation Committee, in joint discussion with the AR Compensation Committee, considers these recommendations when reviewing the performance of, and setting compensation for, the other executive officers.
+The Compensation Committee considers these recommendations when reviewing the performance of, and setting compensation for, the other executive officers.